 - Flexibility – This is one of the key factors.
 Black can adapt the move order avoiding all the drawish lines (i.e. lines with dxe5 followed by a trade of queens).
 For example, against 1.d4, black can start by 1…Nf6 2.c4 d6!?
 Followed by Nbd7 and only then g6-Bg7.

 - Tension – The positions arising in the middlegame are usually very rich in possibilities for both sides.
 The plans aren’t straightforward moves and white needs to maneuver in order to convert his space advantage into something tangible.

-Of course, the main drawback of the lines with Nbd7 is that black is considerably less active than with Nc6 and there isn’t any kingside attack actions that the King’s Indian is famous for.
-Here, black aims for a more solid position from which he can counter attack.
+Of course, the main drawback of the lines with Nbd7 is that black is considerably less active than with Nc6 and there aren’t any kingside attack actions that the King’s Indian is famous for.
+Here, black aims for a more solid position from which he can counterattack.

 White plays 9.Qc2 – This is very natural and probably the best.
 Now, black’s plan is to capture on d4 and play along the dark squares.
-The control of the square e5 and c5 plays a very important role, keeping black’s position together.
+The control of the squares e5 and c5 plays a very important role, in keeping black’s position together.

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way:

 - positional play